David Wilson (running back): Professional career

+Pre-draft

 Wilson impressed the scouts at the combine, showing his athletic promise, and was widely considered a top 5 running back behind Trent Richardson.
-He was the top performer in the vertical and broad jumps as well as the shuttle run.
-Wilson ended up being the 1st round pick (32nd overall) of the New York Giants.
+He was the top performer in the vertical and broad jumps as well as the 20-yard and 60-yard shuttle runs.

 2012

+Wilson was the first round pick (32nd overall) of the New York Giants.

-On May 11, 2012, Wilson signed a four-year contract with the New York Giants worth $6.68 million that included a club option for a fifth-year and a $3.3 million signing bonus.
+On May 11, 2012, Wilson signed a four-year contract with the Giants worth $6.68 million that included a club option for a fifth-year and a $3.3 million signing bonus.

 In the season opener against the Dallas Cowboys, Wilson lost a fumble on his second career carry and did not receive another carry for the rest of the game.
 On October 7, 2012, Wilson rushed for a 40-yard touchdown during the week 5 match versus the Cleveland Browns on his first carry of the game.
 On December 9, 2012, Wilson set the New York Giants team record for all-purpose yards in a single game when he accumulated 327 all-purpose yards in a 52-27 win over the New Orleans Saints.
 Wilson returned four kickoffs for 227 yards (including a 97-yard return for a touchdown) and also ran for 100 yards with two touchdowns on just 13 carries.
 His kick-off return touchdown was of 97 yards, and his two touchdown runs were of 6 and 52 yards.
 He became the first player in NFL history with 200 kick return yards and 100 rushing yards, and the second player since 1970 with a kick return touchdown and two rushing touchdowns, in the same game.
+He was named to the PFWA All-Rookie Team.